Delicious exploration in an easy to digest 2D package!

-Floating Island: A type of biome consisting of small islands floating a few hundred feet above the ground.
-These islands are rich with ore, but each also features a small house built of exotic materials and containing a rare item in the chest inside.
-These chests are locked, however, and need a key from the dungeon...
+Floating Island: A type of biome consisting of small islands floating a few hundred feet above the ground, resting on beds of clouds.
+These islands are rich with ore, but each also features a small house built of exotic materials, decorated with banners and Skyware furniture, and containing a rare item in the chest inside.

-Garden of Evil: The Corruption blights the landscape, turning the sky a sickly yellow, causing plant life to become twisted and thorny, spawning nasty monsters called Eaters of Souls, and turning the nearly harmless Giant Worms into the deadly Devourer (and a much deadlier King Mook called the Eater of Worlds).
+The Corruption blights the landscape, turning the sky a sickly yellow, causing plant life to become twisted and thorny, spawning nasty monsters called Eaters of Souls, and turning the nearly harmless Giant Worms into the deadly Devourer (and a much deadlier King Mook called the Eater of Worlds).
+Ditto for Crimson.

 The moon cycles through phases and on Blood Moons two of the female NPCs, the Nurse and the Mechanic, become aggressive and irritable.
 The Dryad doesn't get as hostile, but does get snippy and sarcastic.